 A quote from you or a company exec does more than add significance to your release; if you and/or your company is quoted in a news story (or asked in for an interview), it positions you as an authority, and makes future news coverage even more likely.

 Again, relevance is key here.
 There is an entire chapter dedicated to quotes alone, check it out!

-Should someone reviewing your press release have question or need to get in touch with you, make it easy: include your contact information.
-This is something that should be included in every single release that ever leaves your desk.
+Make it easy for someone reviewing your press release who has questions, wants to write a full feature story on you, or needs to get in touch with you, by including your contact information.
+Contact information should This is something that should be included in every single release that ever leaves your desk.

 At the very least, include the name and title of individual that the media can reach out to with questions.

 Ideally, as a best practice, include the following:

 Name of Person to Contact

 Full Website URL